 First things first: to get the most out of an island that’s surprisingly hilly for its size, it’s recommended to rent a car.
 As for staying the night, my top pick is Utojuku Hostel for its comfortable beds and clean facilities, but more particularly, for its double life as a futon shop by day and buzzing bar by night.
 Say hi to the owner’s dog, Chikuwa.

 If you’re a history fan, make Goto Castle your first port of call.
-Although the castle itself — the last one ever to be built in Japan — is long gone, its imposing walls and moat remain, hiding within them the local high school as well as a peaceful garden modelled on Kyoto’s legendary Golden Pavilion.
+Although the castle itself — the last one ever to be built in Japan — is long gone, its imposing walls and moat remain, hiding within them the local high school as well as a peaceful garden modeled on Kyoto’s legendary Golden Pavilion.
 Then head to the nearby Bukeyashiki-dori for a taste of the island’s character a century ago, featuring a distinctive type of security alarm: ‘dropping stones’ set atop each wall, designed to fall and alert the samurai occupants to intruders.

 From the last of its kind, to the first: it’s no secret (well, not any more) that Goto provides a concentrated dose of Christian culture thanks to its past as shelter for the persecuted faithful, and the quaintly beautiful Imochiura Church on Fukue’s Western coast even houses the earliest Japanese Lourdes grotto.
 While you’re in the area, don’t miss the stark beauty of the Osezaki Lighthouse — once, before Okinawa rejoined the nation, Japan’s most westerly beacon — and the cliffs against which it guards.